ibllex/go-queue/README.md

 # go-queue

-Go queue provides a unified API across a variety of different queue backend like Redis, in-memory, RabbitMQ.
+Go queue provides a unified API across a variety of different queue backend like Redis, in-memory and RabbitMQ.

 ## Install